History A Level

 A minimum of a grade 7 at History GCSE is required a minimum of a 6 in English Language or Literature.

 History is a fantastic A-level choice for those interested in understanding the nature of humanity.
 With courses that encompass every dimension of human activity and transferable skills for almost any future study or career, this is the subject for those with curious minds and great capacity for analysis.
 A highly respected academic qualification, delivered by a passionate and dynamic cadre of teachers who will support and challenge you to excel, history presents an exciting opportunity for sixth form study and beyond.
-Classed as a facilitating subject until 2019, history remains extremely attractive to Russell Group universities and offers an entry point for degrees ranging from International Relations or War Studies, through Law and English, all the way to Accountancy and related subjects.
+Classed as a facilitating subject, history remains extremely attractive to Russell Group universities and offers an entry point for degrees ranging from History, International Relations or War Studies, through Law and English, all the way to Accountancy and related subjects.
 Beyond university, those with qualifications in history enjoy careers in politics, law, journalism and broadcasting, education, banking, the civil service, and even the creative arts.
 The able and ambitious need look no further.